How Retatrutide Works: The Triple Receptor Mechanism

 See full table →Why the glucagon pathway makes retatrutide a uniquely promising candidate for fatty liver disease.

-Read guide →A plain-English breakdown of GLP-1, GIP, and glucagon — and why all three together beats two.
+Read comparison →A plain-English breakdown of GLP-1, GIP, and glucagon — and why all three together beats two.

 A breakdown of adverse events reported in Phase 2 trials, including nausea, vomiting, and gastrointestinal effects.